koculu/ZoneTree/docs/reference/configuration.md

 Use sync modes when the application specifically needs synchronous WAL acknowledgment.
 Use `No WAL` only for cache, temporary, or intentionally rebuildable data.

-The default WAL profile uses async compressed WAL, `256 KB` compression blocks, LZ4 fastest compression, and a `100 ms` async empty-queue poll interval.
+The default WAL profile uses async compressed WAL, `256 KB` compression blocks, Zstd level `0` compression, and a `100 ms` async empty-queue poll interval.

 Incremental backup is disabled by default.
 Enable it only when you intentionally need WAL history preserved during WAL replacement or compaction.